 Since 2007, CDI projects have focused on the development of the Core Curriculum, creation of online courses in the undergraduate and continuing education curricula, and assessment of student learning outcomes.

-In collaboration with the Provost's Office it has been determined that the 2010-2011 round of CDI projects will focus on three categories; Online Learning, Cross Disciplinary Collaboration and Assessment.
+The current round of CDI projects focuses on these categories: Online Learning and Assessment.
 Funding for this academic year is $100,000.

 The TLT Center is committed to supporting online learning initiatives and has done so for over 8 years.
 In the Fall of 2003 that support expanded to include the development of Arts & Sciences (A&S) online courses to allow traditional undergraduates the experience of learning online as well as assist nontraditional students in completing their degree requirements.
 In 2007 the Quality Matters™ rubric was adopted by the Arts and Science EPC to both help the college EPC assess online courses for quality of delivery and ensure that the development of online courses met a set of criteria based on best practice and research in higher education.
 Since adoption by the A&S EPC of Quality Matters, the TLT Center has standardized all online course development to the Quality Matters principles.
 CDI has funded and provided support for the online development and delivery of approximately 40 A&S courses, 4 CORE courses, 6 MBA Pre-Qualifier courses and 6 undergraduate courses at the Stillman School of Business, and 2 certificate programs in the Division of Continuing Education & Professional Studies.